 electrolytes and no doubt neurotransmitters.
 Surely, any chemical imbalance is the result of these problems not the cause.

-Balancing chemicals in the brain through the action of drugs may alleviate some symptoms to a degree temporarily but never
+Balancing chemicals in the brain through the action of drugs may alleviate some symptoms temporarily but never

 Curable with drugs